josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧭_data_slip_to_narrative_spiral.md

 ## 🌌 Constellations

 🪞 ✂️ 🧩 🧠 🛰️ narrative distortion mapping; public‑order doctrine;
 genocide‑prevention ethics; operational literacy; demographic risk.

+*Further media:*
+- [NoJustice covers ongoing alt-right X discourse around bans of Maccabi Tel Aviv, via TikTok](https://vm.tiktok.com/ZNRMaVFsc/) - *anyone in the UK framing critics as "the demands of the Islamists", is high risk for being closet antisemite, if the closet was made of glass.
+Same orientalism, different target.*

 ---